A Basic Guide to the Retirement Visa (SRRV) in the Philippines

 Frequently Asked Questions

-1. Am I able to use the minimum deposit to purchase a property later on?
+Am I able to use the minimum deposit to purchase a property later on?

-2. Am I able to apply for NBI clearance/police clearance in the Philippines if I am already residing here under a different visa?
+Am I able to apply for NBI clearance/police clearance in the Philippines if I am already residing here under a different visa?

 Yes.
 The purpose of both clearances is only to show that you have a good standing in the country where you are currently staying.
 You may also read the step-by-step procedure on how to get the NBI clearance to fully understand the requirements needed.

 Yes.
-The SRRV is a multiple entry visa regardless of the type you choose.
+The SRRV is a multiple-entry visa regardless of the type you choose.
 This means you have the perks to leave and return to the country multiple times without limit.

 Now, on to You

 With this information at hand, we hope you can now explore the best SRRV visa option that suits you.
 Just consider all the pros and cons of each type before deciding.
 Also, take note of the requirements, guidelines, and qualifications so you can properly manage your time and effort when applying.
+Prospective retirees in expat forums have flagged the higher deposits and the new age-40 floor as the biggest changes to weigh, with some now comparing the SRRV against a standard long-stay or investor route.

 Christine is a content creator who makes life a daily dose of visual art, literature, and music.